trijayadigital/laravel-echo-server/README.md

 ```

 ### Setting the working directory
-The working directory in which `laravel-echo-server` will look for the configuration file `laravel-echo-server.json` can be passed to the `start` command through the `--dir` parameter like so: `laravel-echo-server start --dir=/var/www/html/example.com/configuration`
+The working directory in which `tripay-les` will look for the configuration file `tripay-les.json` can be passed to the `start` command through the `--dir` parameter like so: `tripay-les start --dir=/var/www/html/example.com/configuration`

 ## Subscribers
-The Laravel Echo Server subscribes to incoming events with two methods: Redis & Http.
+The tripay-les subscribes to incoming events with two methods: Redis & Http.

 ### Redis

  Your core application can use Redis to publish events to channels.
-The Laravel Echo Server will subscribe to those channels and broadcast those messages via socket.io.
+The tripay-les will subscribe to those channels and broadcast those messages via socket.io.

 ### Http

-Using Http, you can also publish events to the Laravel Echo Server in the same fashion you would with Redis by submitting a `channel` and `message` to the broadcast endpoint.
+Using Http, you can also publish events to the tripay-les in the same fashion you would with Redis by submitting a `channel` and `message` to the broadcast endpoint.
 You need to generate an API key as described in the [API Clients](#api-clients) section and provide the correct API key.

 **Request Endpoint**